RafaeldelM/RhinoRuiTranslate/README.md

 ## To get an API key:

-1. Go to the Google Cloud Platform Console.
+1. Go to the Google Cloud Platform Console. https://cloud.google.com/console/google/maps-apis/overview

-2.Click the project drop-down and select or create the project for which you want to add an API key.
+2. Click the project drop-down and select or create the project for which you want to add an API key.

-3.Click the menu button  and select APIs & Services > Credentials.
+3. Click the menu button  and select APIs & Services > Credentials.

-On the Credentials page, click Create credentials > API key.
+4. On the Credentials page, click Create credentials > API key.
 The API key created dialog displays your newly created API key.

-Click Close.
+5. Click Close.
-The new API key is listed on the Credentials page under API keys.
-(Remember to restrict the API key before using it in production.)